Bounties-Network/StandardBounties/docs/documentation.md

   sourceFileHash: // The IPFS hash of the file associated with the bounty
   contact: // A string representing the preferred contact method of the issuer of the bounty
-  categories: // an array of strings, representing the categories of tasks which are being requested }
+  categories: // an array of strings, representing the categories of tasks which are being requested
+  githubLink: // The link to the relevant repository
+}
 ```